-Last March, a groundbreaking immunotherapy called ipilimumab (Yervoy) was approved by the U.S. Food and Drug Administration (FDA) for the deadliest skin cancer.
+LAST MARCH, A GROUNDBREAKING IMMUNOTHERAPY called ipilimumab (Yervoy) was approved for the deadliest skin cancer.
 Around 29 percent of metastatic melanoma patients survive two years by taking the drug plus chemotherapy, versus 18 percent of those on chemo alone; some live years longer.
-Immunologist James P. Allison paved the way for ipilimumab, or ipi, by uncovering key steps in how the immune system attacks tumor cells.
+Immunologist James P. Allison paved the way for ipi by uncovering key steps in how the immune system attacks tumor cells.
 Allison, who lost his mother, two uncles and a brother to cancer, is a prostate cancer survivor.

 Q: What got you into studying immunotherapy?

 A: Mobilizing the immune system to attack cancers is an incredibly compelling notion—that these warrior T cells [a type of white blood cells] will bind to and kill tumor cells wherever they are and provide “memory” that gives long-term protection.

 A: First, a receptor on the T cells has to recognize proteins on the tumor cells; it’s like the ignition switch to start a car.
 You also need a molecule called CD28 to press the gas pedal, to get the T cells going.
 The T cells multiply a millionfold in a few days.
 But after a while, they stop proliferating.
 In the mid-’90s, at the University of California, Berkeley, our research showed that a molecule called CTLA-4 is the brake on T cell proliferation.